Scandal (song)

 "Scandal" is a song by the British rock band Queen.
-It was released as the fourth single from their 1989 album The Miracle and peaked at #25 in the UK.
+It was released as the fourth single from their 1989 album The Miracle and peaked at No. 25 in the UK.
 The single was released in the United States but failed to chart.

 Composition

 "Scandal", written by Brian May, but credited to Queen, is about the unwanted attention May and lead singer Freddie Mercury received from the press in the late 1980s, involving May's divorce from his first wife, Chrissie Mullen, and his relationship with actress Anita Dobson and growing media speculation about Mercury's health.
 Mercury was diagnosed with AIDS in April 1987; he did not reveal his condition until the day before his death in November 1991.
 However, changes in his appearance, particularly his weight loss and rather gaunt look, helped fuel speculation that he was seriously ill.

 Recording

 May recorded the keyboards and guitars in one take.
 Mercury's vocal was also done in one take.